camelliaCase/qng22-connector/README.md

 This will allow you to run the functions listed in `Documentation` that will easily help you engage with the server.

 ## Software Dependencies
-As mentioned, the `qe_radar.py` is a preconfigured wrapper for the `request` module, which will need to be imported so you can engage with the simulator.
+As mentioned, the `qe_radar.py` is a preconfigured wrapper for the `request` module, which will need to be installed so you can engage with the simulator.

-## Latest Releases
-Version Number `0.2`

 # Documentation
 #### Development vs Testing
 In qe_radar there are two prefixes that determine which dataset you will be targeting with any function.
 `dev` and `test`
 In `dev`, the dataset is known to you, and can be gathered using the `dev_data()` function.
 This is to encourage building and refining accurate models.
-In `test`, the dataset is unknown, this is because you are score on this dataset, and thus will only ever know how close you are on average to ensure it is the technique is being measured, and not a fabrication/repilcation of the data.
+In `test`, the dataset is unknown, this is because you will score on this dataset, and thus should only know how close you are on average to ensure it is your technique that is being measured, and not a replication of the actual data.

 ## Development Phase